nthState/StrokeExtensions/README.md

 Adorn your SwiftUI Shapes/Beziers with Ornaments

-This is a pure SwiftUI extension to add views along curves.
+This is a pure SwiftUI extension to add views along shapes.

 ## Features